fedeboco/barrier-detector-and-counter/README.md

 * Federico Pérez Boco
 * Maximiliano Massone

+Project for <86.07 - Laboratorio de Microprocesadores> assignature from Electronic Engineering career at FIUBA.

 ## Goal

 * Implement an algorithm to control an ultra low-cost dual 7 segment display in assembly.